kbuffardi/integrating-video/index.md

     -   Step-by-step implementation of a concept as well as a combination of multimedia.
     -   **“I liked the template with the tutorial and workout next to it.
-Gave it a much more hands-on video.”""**
+Gave it a much more hands-on video.”**

 ### Coding Practice (n=45, 29% of surveys)